 I knew my life-long dream wasn’t to climb the corporate ladder and while it gave me the experience of making mistakes like many of you leading a team, my sights were set on making a global impact and building my own business (not someone else’s).
-One where I could spearhead a new way of leading and help women do the same.
+One where I could pave a new way of leading and help others do the same.
 And today I’m doing that and more.

 As for the details of life you won’t find anywhere else, here are some things that make me, ME.
 Ask me about them in your podcasts, on stage or in your next article feature.

 1. Italy is always on the list of vacation spots and has been for as long as I can remember.
 One of my favorite places by far (next to the Amalfi Coast) is Florence.
 Rich in culture, history and stunning art.
-Other travel destinations include Dubai, Greece and Spain!
+Other favorite travel destinations include Dubai, Greece and Spain!

 3. I hold the same last name of the first president of Italy in 1948 – Enrico De Nicola.
 No relation as far as I know!
 It’s amazing how I didn’t follow suit and get into politics.

 4. I’m the first in a family of 5 who went to University and graduated with a degree in HR Management.
 I originally majored in Marketing until the finance and economic courses part of the program killed it for me.
-I know my strengths!
+I know my strengths.

 5. I come from a family of entrepreneurs and was the only one in my family to work a 9-5pm . . . until now. 😊